petrum/tiles/README.md

 * ```main.cpp``` tries to solve the problem in a generic way
 * we parameterize both ```stripes``` and the ```length```
 * the implementation is similar with placing each tile individually
-* as we place then we check size, and the edges to the previous stripe
+* as we place them, we check the size of the stripe, and check the edges to the previous stripe
 * it is very slow

 ## customized approach